ratmarrow/GoldGdt-Legacy/README.md

 - Creating a system for ladder and water movement.
 - Viewmodel system (ancillary change).
 - 1P/3P model swapping system (ancillary change).
+- Refactor for a composition-based architecture (Only when fully feature complete).

 ## Installation